ChinmayGopal931/CS310IndividualProject/README.md

 # Final Project - An Interactive Conversational Agent with Added Features

-This Project is a developed by Chinmay Gopal and is based on a chat-bot created by Sebi Unipan, Chinmay Gopal, Iwan Levin, Amritpal Aujla and Ali Ibrahim.
+This Project is a developed by Chinmay Gopal and is based on a chat-bot created by Sebi Unipan, Chinmay Gopal, Iwan Levin, Amritpal Aujla and Ali Ibrahim in a previous assignment.
 ## Description

 This Project aims to implement additional features to an online chat-bot.
 More specifically, this chat-bot implements the Twitter API as well as the Bing translate API to allow additional functionality.

-I truly believe that anonymous conversation with an intelligent chat-bot can aleviate mental stresses without the added expenses of a real psychiatrist.

 This project was was developed entirely in Python using the Natural Language Processing library, Natural Language Toolkit(NLTK) and the Tweepy Library.